Extraterritorial jurisdiction: China

 In 2024, the People's Republic of China issued legal guidelines stating that supporters of Taiwanese independence, regardless of their location, could be tried in absentia and sentenced to death by Chinese courts.

 United Kingdom

-Under Section 72 of the Sexual Offences Act 2003, British citizens can be prosecuted for sexual offences committed against children abroad.
+Under Section 72 of the Sexual Offences Act 2003, British citizens can be prosecuted for sexual offences committed abroad if said act would constitute an offence in both jurisdictions (under the law in force in that country or territory, and the law applicable in the relevant UK nation).
 Section 72 was used to convict paedophile Richard Huckle on 71 counts of serious sexual offences against children in Malaysia.
 Huckle was sentenced to 22 life sentences.
 While no official tally is kept, seven people are believed to have been convicted under Section 72.

 The Female Genital Mutilation Act 2003 asserted extraterritorial jurisdiction to close the loophole whereby girls could be taken outside the UK to undergo FGM procedures.

 The Nuclear Explosions (Prohibition and Inspections) Act 1998 in Section 2 prohibits United Kingdom nationals, Scottish partnerships or bodies incorporated under the law of any part of the United Kingdom from knowingly causing a nuclear explosion in or outside the United Kingdom.